ibragimovskh/gulphater/README.md

 - 👋 Hi, I’m @gulphater
 - 👀 I’m interested in unix based operating systems
-- 🌱 I’m currently learning how to use linux at its full potential
+- 🌱 Currently learning React & Kotlin
-- 💞️ I’m looking to collaborate on system administration and scripting
-- 📫 How to reach me dontevertrytohackme1@gmail.coj
+- 📫 How to reach me dontevertrytohackme1@gmail.com

 <!---
 gulphater/gulphater is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.